-Midi lathes generally have a minimum of 12 inches to 14 inches of bed swings.
+They generally have a minimum of 12 inches to 14 inches of bed swings.
 This article will help you with a clear definition of lathe swing.

-- variable speed control
+- DC motor with electronic variable speed control

-- forward to reverse directional control
+- Forward to reverse directional control

-- quick-change belt system
+- A quick-change belt pulley system

-- digital readout meter
+- Digital readout meter